milkmansson/toit-mpr121/README.md

 ```

 ### Event Handler
 An event handler class has been written such that a Toit [Lambda](https://docs.toit.io/language/blocks-and-lambdas) can be assigned to a button.
 The lambda will be executed on touch (or release) of the chosen sensor channel.
-This version requires the use of a wired interrupt pin (pin 18 shown in this example):
+This version requires the use of a wired interrupt pin (pin 18 shown in this example) - similar operation to the debug mechanism is possible, but not implemented in this code.
 ```Toit
 // I2C setup Omitted (see files in ./examples/).